 Committee assignments are important to a state if good laws are to be passed.
-Other factors may be more important to legislators, such as serving the interests in their districts, or advancing their legislative careers or their individual purposes for public service.
-In the Alabama Legislature, members of both houses may request assignment to certain committees, but those requests may not be granted.
+Other factors may be more important to legislators, such as serving the interests in their districts, advancing their legislative careers, or their individual purposes for public service.
+In the Alabama Legislature, members of both houses may request certain committees with virtually no control over the outcome.

 A traditional goal for assignments in all legislatures is to make best use of members' abilities, experience, and expertise in a mix that promotes good committee discussion.
-For example, a legislator who has owned a retail clothing store might serve on the Small Business Committee, someone working for an oil company might be assigned to Energy, and a teacher might be assigned to Education.
+For example, a legislator who has owned a retail-clothing store might serve on the Small Business Committee, someone working for an oil company might be assigned to Energy, and a teacher may be assigned to Education.

 To secure the benefits of expertise while avoiding domination by one interest group, as horse racing interests once dominated in Kentucky, may require additional considerations.
 One solution often adopted and cited favorably by many is to institute proportional representation of all major groups within the body, whether by party or other differences.
-Proportional representation for fairness or other purposes is significant; it frequently appeared in replies to open-ended questions in the LWVAL survey, when legislators were defining strengths weaknesses or recommending improvements in the Alabama legislative process.
+Proportionate representation for fairness or other purposes is significant because it so often appeared in replies to open-ended questions in the LWVAL survey, when legislators were defining strengths and weaknesses or recommending improvements in the Alabama legislative process.